TikTok tests age-rated content restrictions

 The company, owned by Chinese tech titan ByteDance, said it was drawing on the types of content-rating standards already used for movies and gaming.
 It said it would test a way for creators on the app to specify if they want their content to only be viewed by older audiences.

 Social media platforms have been under scrutiny over their approaches to the wellbeing and safety of younger users.
-Meta Platforms Inc, the parent company of Facebook, Instagram and WhatsApp, has been blasted by U.S. lawmakers over its plan to introduce a version of Instagram for kids.
+Meta Platforms, the parent company of Facebook, Instagram and WhatsApp, has been blasted by US lawmakers over its plan to introduce a version of Instagram for kids.

 Last year, a coalition of state attorneys general opened a probe into Meta for promoting Instagram to children despite potential harms, after leaked internal documents raised questions about company research into Instagram's effects on the mental health of teen users.